Prepare for the Storm

 Learn the Risks and Prepare for all Situations

-The first step on the path to preparedness is knowing the hazards you and your family may face.
-Typical summer storm hazards include hurricanes, tornadoes and severe thunderstorms, but floods, tsunamis and wildfires are also a threat in some parts of the country.
+The first step in preparedness is knowing the hazards you and your family may face.
+Typical summer storm hazards include hurricanes, tornadoes, and severe thunderstorms, but floods, tsunamis, and wildfires are also a threat in some parts of the country.
 Depending on where you live, you may need to shelter in place or evacuate quickly, and a well-planned emergency survival kit can help in either situation.

 Communication is Key

-Severe weather can impact cell phone service, cut power and phone lines and block roads.
-Ensure everyone can keep in touch by creating a printed list of phone numbers, email addresses and social media contacts, including information for emergency services and health care providers, for each family member.
-You should also plan one or more meeting points, so you can find each other if communications networks fail.
+Severe weather can impact cell phone service, cut power and phone lines, and block roads.
+Ensure everyone can keep in touch by creating a printed list of phone numbers, email addresses, and social media contacts for each family member, including information for emergency services and health care providers.
+You should also plan one or more meeting points to find each other if communication networks fail.

 Of course, emergency preparedness includes keeping up with information from official sources.
 Invest in a portable radio that can receive NOAA weather broadcasts to stay on top of changing weather conditions.
 A hand crank or solar charger for radio and cell phone batteries also keeps communication devices topped up if the power is out for an extended period.